JoaoGuilherme2909/JoaoGuilherme2909/README.md

 **About me**
 - 💼 I work creating geospatials solutions to WCOGEO.
 - 💻 I'm currently studyng GO and loving it from the start❤️
+- 🌱 I'm interested in learn more about low level, programming in C and Zig
 - ⭐ My favourite topics is backend development, software architecture and linux

 🚀 **Current stack**<br>